 Temperament: Chihuahuas are very intelligence, spirited dogs.
 They have a good sense of reasoning skills as compared to other breeds.
 Chihuahuas are generally happy dogs except when they are sick or separated from their favorite companion, you.

 Family Dog: Chihuahuas are very social with other Chihuahuas as well.
 Two or more males will get along very well together, provided there is not a female in heat around at the time.
 Females also get along very well together.
-They will establish a natural dominance hierarchy or pecking order but then will bond and demonstrate a great love and affection for
+They will establish a natural dominance hierarchy or pecking order but then will bond and demonstrate a great love and affection for each other.

 Shedding: Chihuahuas are considered average shedders.